RESIDENT CONCERNS ON CITY FINANCES:

 Original Estimated Release Date: August 2020

-Per State Auditor Website: "To recognize that local government officials are directing their energy and attention to the safety and well-being of their communities, the State Auditor has temporarily placed this audit on hold."
+During the Coronavirus lockdown, the State Auditor's website stated, "To recognize that local government officials are directing their energy and attention to the safety and well-being of their communities, the State Auditor has temporarily placed this audit on hold."

 Visual handout we created showing how residents can monitor the State Audictor’s actions with the City of West Covina.